“To offer a home to a child in need is a great thing, to help a family keep their child is noble.”

 –Frequent commenter Jay Iyer’s father

-You refused to step up to the plate despite being a single self-supporting man, and by your actions, or the lack thereof, you tossed me into the miasma of adoption and forced me to have to deal with its consequences for the entirety of my life.
+You refused to step up to the plate despite being a single self-supporting man.
+And by your actions, or the lack thereof, you tossed me into the miasma of adoption and forced me to have to deal with its consequences for the entirety of my life.
 You caused me the loss of my family which keeps me tethered to the past.
-It keeps me looking back forever trying to integrate the pieces of a past that I will never fully know with my present.
+It keeps me looking back forever trying to integrate the pieces of a past, a past that I will never fully know, with my present.
 It’s hard to move forward when you don’t know your past.
 And you forced me to have to deal with the trauma of having been given away, which I am the first to admit not all adoptees struggle with.
 But I do.

 Your actions left me with a lingering sadness– a sadness which I attribute to believing that I lacked enough value to be kept by my own parents.
 And it’s sadness that I have been both criticized and ridiculed for by those who didn’t live this life.
 You didn’t live this life and you can never tell me what I should think and feel about my own traumatic, yes, traumatic life experience.
 A sadness that those who aren’t adopted just write off as a defect in me and have even used as an excuse to get fed up and reject me.
 And to those who have given me that rebuke, I say: Thank you once again, Father.
 I owe this all to you.
 But did you even care?